diyorarti/Medical-assistant/README.md

-# 🧠 Medical Assistant API
+# 🧠Fine-Tuned Medical Assistant LLM API

-An intelligent **Medical Assistant** powered by a fine-tuned **Large Language Model (LLM)** that helps users answer medical-related questions with **reasoning-based explanations**.
+An intelligent **Medical Assistant** powered by fine-tuning **Large Language Model (LLM)** that helps users answer medical-related questions with **reasoning-based explanations**.
-[The Med-Assistant](https://huggingface.co/diyorarti/med-mixed-merged) is fine-tuned on the [*FreedomIntelligence/medical-o1-reasoning-SFT*](https://huggingface.co/datasets/FreedomIntelligence/medical-o1-reasoning-SFT) dataset and deployed as [a production-ready API](https://medical-assistant-c3n1.onrender.com).
+[The Med-Assistant LLM](https://huggingface.co/diyorarti/med-mixed-merged) is fine-tuned on the [dataset](https://huggingface.co/datasets/FreedomIntelligence/medical-o1-reasoning-SFT) dataset and deployed as [a production-ready API](https://medical-assistant-c3n1.onrender.com) on Render.

 ---

 ## 🚀 Project Overview

-This project aims to build a reliable **medical question-answering system** using a fine-tuned version of **Qwen/Qwen2.5-3B-Instruct**.
+This project aims to build a reliable **medical question & answerin through reasoning-based explanations** using a fine-tuned version of **Qwen/Qwen2.5-3B-Instruct**.
 The model provides **chain-of-thought** reasoning for complex medical queries, offering users both clear answers and transparent reasoning when applicable.

-**Training Objective:**
+### **Training Objective:**
 A **mixed approach**:
 - 70% of the training data contains **only the final answer**
 - 30% includes **reasoning + final answer**